 As a result, additional levels of D1, D2 and even E have been proposed by many, including our founder, Prof. Stephen Bax.
 You can find a further discussion of the additional levels here.

-At Text Inspector, we use the CEFR in two ways.
+At Text Inspector, we use the CEFR levels in two ways.
 The first is that we use the English Vocabulary Profile (EVP) to assess the CEFR level of individual words, phrases, idioms and collocations in your text.

 The EVP was created from collaborative research conducted by a number of institutions including the University of Cambridge, UK: that uses a corpus created from examination scripts gathered from English learners across the world.